 Cons

-- Longer setup time
+- Longer setup time due to more complex shape and extra stakes

 Highest Quality – Zempire Pronto 5

-Let’s first describe the tent, because it’s a unique layout that we don’t typically see.
+Let’s first talk about the tent, because it’s a unique layout that we don’t typically see.
 Looking at the illustration below, four people are meant to sleep next to each other with the fifth person across their feet.
 There’s a single extra large door at their feet, but at their heads is a vestibule that’s intended as a storage space.
 There’s a small door from inside the tent that accesses this smaller vestibule so you can easily store gear and shoes out of the way.
 This means your tent and main vestibule aren’t crowded with this extra stuff laying around.

 Each wall is almost fully mesh with a zipper window cover, and the main door is completely mesh with a zipper door cover.
-Having all these mesh portions open would allow for some of the best ventilation we’ve seen in a tent thus far.
+Having all these mesh portions open would allow for some of the best ventilation we’ve had in a tent thus far.
 The awning rolls up for storage, or you can set it up for a spacious sun-protected area.

-Perhaps one of the best parts of this tent is that it doesn’t use poles for its main setup.
+Perhaps one of the coolest parts of this tent is that it doesn’t use poles for its main setup.
 There’s a couple of poles to use for the awning and a brow style pole for stabilization, but the core structure of the tent is actually an inflatable frame.
 It airs up surprisingly quick, so setup time is actually faster than a traditional pole tent, even with a hand pump.

 The list of “the last 10%” features are simply too long to include on this breakdown, so we highly recommend visiting the product page for a complete explanation of all this tent has to offer.
 A couple of highlights include multiple deflation points so air doesn’t get stuck in one section while you take down camp, a superior 3000mm rain fly that’s been tested in torrential rain, and a strong 75-denier fabric that can withstand use after use.